roooodcastro/roooodcastro.github.io/_posts/2020-06-08-piu-frame-build.md

 ---

 <p class="d-none">
-  Details about how I initially researched and designed the wooden frame.
-From finding official manuals to look for dimensions, to designing the whole frame in Fusion 360.
+  Details about how I initially designed and built the hybrid wooden + plastic frame.
+This also includes the complete Bill of Materials (BOM) for the entire pad, with all associated costs.
 </p>

 <!--more-->